 Cadaques: Dali’s secret town in the Costa Brava

 Salvador Dali was one of the most beloved painters of the 20th century.
-Even today he embodies the figure of the eccentric and successful artist able to transform into art everything he touched, including his daily life.
+Even today he embodies the figure of the eccentric and successful artist able to transform into art everything he touched.

 It is not possible to limit Dali’s artistic activity to the world of painting.
 Because it would mean ignoring his works in the fields of architecture, design, sculpture and photography.
 Although less known, make the idea of the greatness of the Catalan artist.